Quality Enhancement Plan

 MC has established one Student Learning Outcome (SLO) and six Student Success Outcomes (SSO):

 - SLO 1: Students who participate in coaching sessions will, at the end of their formal coaching program, demonstrate an increase in academic self-efficacy.

-Students who attend at least two coaching sessions each semester will demonstrate an/a:
+Students who participate in the coaching program will demonstrate an/a:

 - SSO 1: Increase in successful completion of 15 Semester Credit Hours (SCH) in an academic year